Felipedbbsb/DreamDeliriosObsidian/Game design template/02_Upgrade_Phase/Shop.md

 ### 3. Hand/Deck

 #### Visualization:
-- The hand, representing the player's deck, is always visible when accessing options or entering the shop.
+- The hand, representing the player's #Deck, is always visible when accessing options or entering the shop.
 - All cards in the hand are visible, providing a complete view of the deck at any moment.

 #### Interaction and Limits: